rhinonix/penny-fincher/README.md

 1. Run `npm run setup-recurring` to create the Recurring sheet in your Google spreadsheet
 2. Navigate to the Transactions page in PennyFincher
+3. Click on the "Recurring Transactions" tab at the top of the page
-3. Use the "Add Recurring Transaction" button to create new recurring items
+4. Use the "Add Recurring Transaction" button to create new recurring items
-4. Click "Process Due Transactions" to automatically generate transactions for your recurring items
+5. Click "Process Due Transactions" to automatically generate transactions for your recurring items

+The tabbed interface makes it easy to switch between your regular transactions and recurring transaction templates.
 Recurring transactions can be set up with various frequencies (daily, weekly, monthly, etc.) and will be automatically applied to your transaction list.

 ## Technology Stack